rapid7/insightconnect-workflows/workflows/Hunt_for_Threats_in_DNS_Logs_with_InsightIDR_from_Slack/help.md

 # Description

 Lookup suspicious domains in IDR DNS Query logs with a simple slack command.
+This workflow accepts domains and URLs as input.

 Sample Slack Trigger Commands: